xkeshav/blog/src/content/post/publish-package-to-npm-from-github.md

 ```

 6. now commit the code and create a release
-    a. create a tag ( click *Tags* near branch name )
+   a. create a tag ( click _Tags_ near branch name )
    b.
-Click on *Releases* tab (<https://github.com/><user>/<repo>/releases)
+Click on _Releases_ tab (<https://github.com/><user>/<repo>/releases)
    c.
-Click *Draft a new release* button
+Click _Draft a new release_ button
    d.
-Click *Choose a Tag* , select tag if exist otherwise write new tag it will generate new tag; conventaion will be number x.y.z
-    3. Target ( keep it default selecetd value *main* )
+Click _Choose a Tag_ , select tag if exist otherwise write new tag it will generate new tag; conventaion will be number x.y.z 3.
+Target ( keep it default selecetd value _main_ )
    e.
 Select Previos Tag ( if any ) ; it will generate release note from that tag
-    f. click on *generate release note*
+   f. click on _generate release note_
    g.
-Click on  *Publish Release*
+Click on _Publish Release_
    it will create a Assets ( in zip ) and changelog in release page

-7. go to *Actions* tab and you will see that above workflow started running and when it will finished a new package will be published to npm
+7. go to _Actions_ tab and you will see that above workflow started running and when it will finished a new package will be published to npm